-The report gives graduation information about students and student-athletes entering in 2002.
+The report gives graduation information about students and student-athletes entering in a particular cohort year.
 This is the most recent graduating class for which the required six years of information is available.
 The report provides information about student-athletes who received athletics aid in one or more of eight sports categories: football, men's basketball, baseball, men's track/cross country, men's other sports and mixed sports, women's basketball, women's track/cross country and other women's sports.
 For each of those sports categories, it includes information in six self-reported racial or ethnic groups: American Indian or Alaska Native, Asian or Pacific Islander, Black, Hispanic, Non-Resident Alien, White and Other (not included in one of the other six groups or not available) and the total (all seven groups combined).

 A graduation rate (percent) is based on a comparison of the number (N) of students who entered a college or university and the number of those who graduated within six years.
 For example, if 100 students entered and 60 graduated within six years, the graduation rate is 60 percent.
 It is important to note that graduation rates are affected by a number of factors: some students may work part-time and need more than six years to graduate, some may leave school for a year or two to work or travel, some may transfer to another college or university or some may be dismissed for academic deficiencies.